Fukushi Masaichi

 Fukushi Masaichi (福士 政一) was a Japanese physician, pathologist and Emeritus Professor of Nippon Medical School in Tokyo.
-He was the founder or nite of the world's only known collection of tattoos taken from the dead.
+He was the founder of a collection of tattoos taken from the dead.
 Fukushi Masaichi and his son Fukushi Katsunari are known in Japan as "Irezumi Hakase" (刺青博士).

 Life

 Fukushi Masaichi studied at the Tokyo Imperial University Medicine.
 After studying in Germany, he began in 1914 at the Medical college Kanazawa University Kanazawa.
 He was chairman of the "Japanese Pathological Society" (日本病理学会, Nihon Byori Gakkai).
 The focus of his research was initially that syphilis caused aortitis and thyroid disease.
 He became interested in tattoos when he noticed that the tattoo ink in the skin killed the skin lesions of syphilis.
 Fukushi Masaichi himself was not tattooed.
 He was one of the organisers of the Tattoo League of Japan.

 His research on the subject of human skin (from 1907) brought him into contact with many people that had tattoos.
 He therefore became interested in 1926 in the art of Japanese tattoo (Irezumi), led autopsies on corpses, removed the skin and did research on methods to preserve the skin.
 In the following years he collected an archive of about 2000 "hides" and 3000 photographs which were lost in 1945, during World War II.

 Masaichi put some of his unique collection of tattooed hides and groomed skin that had been outsourced in the early 1940s in an air raid shelter.
 Since they were protected from the effects of war they survived the bombings.
 These skins are all that remains of his collection.
 At least 105 pieces remained intact.
 Masaichi set up a display in the Medical Pathology Museum of Tokyo University.
 The collection isn’t available to be viewed by the public.